 We spent a fair bit of time admiring the door to the church and learned that the Vatican was one of the first countries to recognize a newly independent Slovenia when it broke away from the Soviet Union.
 A bust of Pope John Paul II overlooking his flock is on the top of the door in recognition of his visit to the city.

 Both the image of the Pope and Plecnik's lady love in the wall niche were made by the same sculptor.
-Tina said he liked placing people in window frames.
+Tina said he liked placing people

 The pottery in the lower part of the door represent the earliest settlements.